Additivity and Fiber Sequences for Combinatorial K-Theory: The Fibration Theorem

+For the sake of clarity, we note that this is not a generalization of Waldhausen's Fibration Theorem, in the sense that it does not contain the classical result as a special case; indeed, it is not the case that any Waldhausen category gives rise to an $\fcgwa$ category.

 Our proof largely follows that of Waldhausen, but avoids the rather burdensome assumptions that go into proving that the category of weak equivalences is homotopy equivalent to that of trivial cofibrations.
 Indeed, the reader might have noticed we do not require any additional conditions on our structures in order for our Fibration Theorem to hold.
 In contrast, the classical version due to Waldhausen (see \cite[Theorem 1.6.4]{Waldhausen}) asks for the saturation and extension axioms, and for the existence of a cylinder functor satisfying the cylinder axiom.
-Even the more relaxed version of Waldhausen's Fibration due to Schlichting (see \cite[Theorem A.3]{Sch06}) only goes as far as replacing cylinders by factorizations: every map must factor as a cofibration followed by a weak equivalence.
+More modern accounts have managed to eliminate some of these conditions: a more relaxed version of Waldhausen's Fibration due to Schlichting (see \cite[Theorem A.3]{Sch06}) replaces cylinders by factorizations, asking that every map factors as a cofibration followed by a weak equivalence.
+Raptis takes this one step further and removes the extension axiom with a clever application of Additivity (see \cite[Theorem 2.8]{raptis}); however, the factorization and saturation conditions remain.

 The reason behind this apparent clash is that our $\fcgwa$ categories were, in a way, constructed so that all of these properties are already incorporated.
 Namely, the saturation axiom (in our case, the fact that m- and e-equivalences satisfy 2-out-of-3) is an easy consequence of the definition of m- and e-equivalences, as seen in \cref{we_2of3}.
 Similarly, the extension axiom is required in the classical setting in order to prove that trivial cofibrations can be characterized by having acyclic cokernels; this is precisely how all our m-equivalences are defined in \cref{FCGWA_we}.